 It happened late one afternoon, when David rose from his couch and was walking about on the roof of the king’ house, that he saw from the roof a woman bathing; the woman was very beautiful.
 David sent someone to inquire about the woman.
 It was reported ‘This is Bathsheba daughter of Eliam, the wife of Uriah the Hittite’.
 So David sent messengers to get her, and she came to him, and he lay with her.’
 Read 2 Samuel 11:2-4.

 Bathsheba was most probably on the house’s flat roof, a tented area often used by the women of the family for a variety of tasks.
-To get an idea of what this sort of house looked like, see the reconstructions of biblical houses at Bible Architecture: Houses.

 In this case Bathsheba was washing herself after her menstrual period.
 The text makes a point of this post-menstrual purification, to show she was not carrying Uriah’s child, but was at the stage in her menstrual cycle when she was likely to conceive.